 In the KarMMa trial, HRQoL was assessed using the EQ-5D, EORTC QLQ-C30, and MY20 scales (details on these cancer-specific instruments are available at https://qol.eortc.org/) prior to induction and at day one and nine months post-infusion with ide-cel.
-Physical functioning, fatigue, pain, and global health sub-scales all improved at nine months compared to baseline (Table 3.4); however data on only 59 of 111 (53%) patients assessed at day one were available at nine months.25 More details on patient-reported outcomes for ide-cel are available in Table D3.10 of the Report Supplement.
+Physical functioning, fatigue, pain, and global health sub-scales all improved at nine months compared to baseline (Table 3.4); however data on only 59 of 111 (53%) patients assessed at day one were available at nine months.20 More details on patient-reported outcomes for ide-cel are available in Table D3.10 of the Report Supplement.

-At the time of this report, as-treated median PFS and OS were not reached with a median of 12.4 months of follow-up in the CARTITUDE-1 trial.6 Using an as-treated approach, ORR was 97% (94 out of 97 infused patients) and sCR was 67% (65 out of 97 infused patients had an sCR).
-However, in an ITT analysis, using the overall enrolled population, ORR was 75% (94 out of 126 enrolled patients) and sCR was 52% (65 out of 126) (Table 3.3).20 In the Phase I trial (LEGEND-2, Xi'an study site), with a median follow-up time of 25 months, median PFS was 19.9 months, median OS was 36 months, and ORR was 87.7%.^{24,26} Because all patients in LEGEND-2 who were enrolled were leukapheresed and underwent infusion, an ITT analysis was not applicable, however comparisons based on data from LEGEND-2 should be interpreted with caution due to differences in the patient population.
+At the time of this report, as-treated median PFS and OS were not reached with a median of 12.4 months of follow-up (range 1.5-24.9 months) in the CARTITUDE-1 trial.19 Using an as-treated approach, ORR was 97% (94 out of 97 infused patients) and sCR was 67% (65 out of 97 infused patients had an sCR).
+However, in an ITT analysis, using the overall enrolled population, ORR was 75% (94 out of 126 enrolled patients) and sCR was 52% (65 out of 126) (Table 3.3).16 53 patients (55% of the treated population) had MRD negative status.
+No data were available on whether any patients receiving cilta-cel required retreatment.
 More details on outcomes data for cilta-cel are available in Table D3.4 of the Report Supplement.

 In CARTITUDE-1 the EORTC QLQ-C30 was administered prior to induction and at various time points post-treatment.
 At the time of the report, only data on fatigue and pain sub-domains were available.
-At 184 days , both fatigue and pain scores improved relative to baseline (Table 3.4), however data were available for only 30 out of the 68 (44%) patients who were assessed at baseline.27 More details on patient-reported outcomes for cilta-cel are available in Table D3.10 of the Report Supplement.
+At 184 days, both fatigue and pain scores improved relative to baseline (Table 3.4), however data were available for only 30 out of the 68 (44%) patients who were assessed at baseline.21 More details on patient-reported outcomes for cilta-cel are available in Table D3.10 of the Report Supplement.

-At the 13-month follow-up (data cut-off date: January 14 2020), patients treated with 2.5 mg/kg belantamab mafodotin had a median PFS of 2.8 months and median OS of 13.7 months.9 Please refer to the Report Supplement for OS rates at three, six, nine, and 12 months.
-PFS rates at three to 12 months were submitted as academic in confidence Thirty-one out of 97 participants (32%) achieved an overall response, with five and two patients achieving CR and sCR, respectively.
+At the 13-month follow-up (data cut-off date: January 14 2020), patients treated with 2.5 mg/kg belantamab had a median PFS of 2.8 months and median OS of 13.7 months.22 Please refer to the Report Supplement for OS rates at three, six, nine, and 12 months.
+PFS rates at three to 12 months were submitted as academic in confidence (Section 2010).
+Thirty-one out of 97 participants (32%) achieved an overall response, with five and two patients achieving CR and sCR, respectively.